speedyleion/speedyleion.github.io/_posts/2021-11-19-python-poetry-launcher.markdown

     sys.exit(Application().run(argv))
 {% endhighlight %}

-`bar.py` is now a module with functions and it will no longer be invokable directly from the command line.
+`bar.py` is now a module with functions and it will no longer be invocable directly from the command line.
 It has a new function `launch()`, which is provided the name of the script to launch.
 Passing in the script is important, as this will prevent circular dependencies and make the bootstrapper re-usable